KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 The Linux testing includes iterating on all of the validation layer tests over multiple [different device](https://github.com/KhronosGroup/Vulkan-ValidationLayers/tree/master/tests/device_profiles) profiles using the [devsim layer](https://github.com/LunarG/VulkanTools/tree/master/layersvt) in combination with the [mock icd](https://github.com/KhronosGroup/Vulkan-Tools/tree/master/icd).
 This is a fast way to simulate testing across different devices.
 Any new tests must pass across all device profiles.

 #### **Special Considerations for Validation Layers**
-* **Validation Tests:**  If you are submitting a change that adds a new validation check, you should also construct a "negative" test function.
-The negative test function purposely violates the validation rule that the new validation check is looking for.
-The test should cause your new validation check to identify the violation and issue a validation error report.
-And finally, the test should check that the validation error report is generated and consider the test as "passing" if the report is received.
-Otherwise, the test should indicate "failure".
-This new test should be added to the validation layer test program in the `tests` directory and contributed at the same time as the new validation check itself.
-There are many existing validation tests in this directory that can be used as a starting point.
 * **Validation Checks:**  Validation checks are carried out by the Khronos Validation layer.
 The CoreChecks validation object contains checks that require significant amounts of application state to carry out.
 In contrast, the stateless validation object contains checks that require (mostly) no state at all.
 Please inquire if you are unsure of the location for your contribution.
 The other